dimes/dihedral/README.md

 Create a component as the root of the dependency injection

-    // A component tells dihedral which modules to use and the root of the DI graph interface ServiceComponent {
+    interface ServiceComponent {
         Modules() *MyModule      // Tells dihedral which modules to include InjectService() *Service // Tells dihedral the root of the DI graph